mascomen4/POB_SLAM/README.md

 # POB_SLAM
 **P**rototype **O**ptimization-**B**ased SLAM.
 A pet-project.

-Note: everything is computed in double terms but when it calls for visualize
+~~ Note: everything is computed in double terms but when it calls for visualize the double space is desceditized into integers ~~

 ### Design and pseudocode:
 - Initialize.